jonaszell97/NutritionKit/README.md

 # NutritionKit

-This library provides useful functionality for food and nutrition apps, including:
+This library provides useful functionality for food and nutrition apps in SwiftUI, including:

 - Integration with the *OpenFoodFacts* database
 - Barcode scanning